 - Editor’s note, April 21, 2020: CMS has just updated healthcare.gov with a new webpage that includes information on special enrollment periods resulting from loss of employer-based coverage, assesses eligibility for programs like Medicaid and CHIP, and gives consumers seeking to initiate a special enrollment period more flexibility when submitting documents to be verified.

 For those with employer-sponsored health insurance, the Affordable Care Act does allow for a special enrollment period if insurance is lost as a result of a job loss.
 Those who lose health insurance following a job loss have 60 days to apply for this coverage.
 However, individuals who lose their jobs, but do not already have health insurance, are not able to participate in this special enrollment period.

 There are other coverage options for the recently unemployed such as COBRA, a higher cost insurance program that can be utilized for up to 18 months by people who recently had a change in their employment status, as well as Medicaid and the Children’s Health Insurance Program, which are accessible through MiBridges.
-Michigan residents can contact the Department of Insurance and Financial Services (DIFS) at 877-999-6442 or DIFS-HICAP@michigan.gov, for more information.
+Michigan residents who have lost insurance or are without insurance in the COVID-19 crisis can contact the Department of Insurance and Financial Services (DIFS) at 877-999-6442 or DIFS-HICAP@michigan.gov, for more information.